amcourson/project_2_team_5/project proposal.md

 WHEN clicked on any event, <br>
 THEN
 1. Guest can add comments, RSVP with YES/No/May Be
+2. If Event type is Potluck : Guest can update Potluck item  or decline to Potluck item.
+Potluck items gets updated accordingly <br>
-2. Guest can update Gift registry, potluck items and list gets updated accordingly
+3. If Event type is Gift : Guest can update Gift registry or decline to gift registry.
+Gift items list gets updated accordingly  <br>,
 <br>

 WHEN clicked on My Profile,  <br>
-Calendar shows Event scheduled with RSVP response <br>
+Calendar shows Event scheduled with RSVP response, item choosen <br>
 WHEN i clicked on PAST Events,  <br>
 I can upload Photo, Add comments <br>